-While our students generally pick a focus area for their thesis, we require our students to take classes in all three areas.
+While our students generally pick a focus area for their independent research, we require our students to take classes in all three areas.
 Why?
 You can’t launch a space vehicle or operate a communications satellite without licensing communication spectrum from the FCC.
 You can’t discuss cyber warfare without addressing the possibility of satellites as targets.
 The connections go on and on.
 These three areas are intrinsically linked by the technology they require and the laws and policies that impact them.
 Nebraska law is the one program in the world to specialize in all three and require our graduates to obtain a well-rounded understanding of the changing legal frontier.

 The Career Development team works directly with the Space, Cyber, and Telecommunications Law administration and faculty to help students network and build connections in space law, cyber law or telecommunications.
 For more information on the services available to students visit College of Law Career Development.